Obstetrics and Gynecology

 The sub-specialists give reproductive endocrinology and infertility lectures monthly.

 Residents spend four weeks on Urogynecology in their first year with Dr. Douglas VanDrie.
 Additionally, residents spend six weeks on a Urogynecology rotation in both their third and fourth year.
-During the first and fourth year, residents rotate with Dr. Douglas VanDrie, a gynecologist with a special interest in urogynecology.
-During the third year, residents rotate with Dr. Christine Heisler, a fellowship trained board certified UroGynecologist.
+During the first and fourth year, residents rotate with Dr. Douglas VanDrie, a gynecologist with a special interest in urogynecology and Dr. Raisa Platte urogynecology.
+During the third year, residents rotate with Dr. Christine Heisler and Dr. Mallika Anand, both are fellowship trained board certified UroGynecologist.
 On both of these rotations, the residents learn how to complete a full urodynamic work-up and to evaluate the structures that support the pelvic floor.
 They also participate in a variety of pelvic floor surgical procedures.

-Special clinics for urogynecology are also in place at Spectrum Health Butterworth campus.
-Fourth year residents participate in the clinic under the supervision of Drs.
-VanDrie and Heisler.
+Residents participate in the urogyn clinic under the supervision of Drs.
+VanDrie, Platte, Heisler and Anand in their private office.
 Didactic lectures are also given by attending physicians specializing in the field.

 In addition, other members of the attending staff also perform surgical procedures for incontinence and pelvic prolapse giving the residents a very good experience doing these cases during their third and fourth years.

 Our residents encounter patients with gynecologic malignancies on the general gynecologic in-patient services and the gynecologic oncology service.
-This exposure occurs primarily in the third and fourth years.
-The service is basically the private practice of Dr. Gordon Downey and Dr. Charles Harrison at Spectrum Health.
-In the second year, residents spend three weeks with Dr. Kevin Brader at Mercy Health Saint Mary's.
-All are board certified gynecologic oncologists.
+This exposure occurs in the second, third and fourth years.
+Dr. Gordon Downey and Dr. Charles Harrison, Dr. Julian Schnik and Dr. Leigh Seamon are all board-certified gynecologic oncologists.

 During these rotations, the residents participate in the care of all patients admitted onto the service.
 A large volume of radical surgery is done on this service and the residents have a very good experience participating in these cases.
 They also see patients in the private office, and follow these patients to surgery or other therapies.
 In this setting, the residents participate in overseeing chemotherapy.
 Throughout their training, the residents also attend numerous oncology and pathology conferences.
 At these conferences, the management of the oncology patients is discussed and the principles of radical surgery, chemotherapy, irradiation therapy, and brachytherapy are reviewed.